New national youth development programme set to give Singapore basketball a shot in the arm

 “Instead of fragmented support, athletes now have access to full-time qualified coaching, more regular training, sport science and sport medicine support, and better coordination between basketball, education, and personal development.”

-Last December, Singapore clinched their first SEA Games medal in 3x3 basketball with the men’s team winning a hard-earned silver.
-It was also the Republic’s first silver medal in SEA Games basketball since the women’s five-a-side team finished second in Vietnam in 2003.
+Last December, Singapore clinched their first SEA Games medal in 3x3 basketball with the men’s team winning a hard-earned silver in Thailand.
+It was also the Republic’s best finish in SEA Games basketball since the women’s five-a-side team finished second in Vietnam in 2003.

 In February, another milestone was set when both the men’s and women’s 3x3 teams qualified for the July 23-Aug 2 Commonwealth Games in Glasgow, Scotland.

-Singapore will have the chance for more breakthroughs when they host and compete in the April 11-12 FIBA 3x3 World Cup Qualifier for the first time.
+Singapore will have a chance for more breakthroughs when they host and compete in the April 11-12 FIBA 3x3 World Cup Qualifier for the first time.

-The World Cup Qualifier in Singapore will be played over three rounds at The Kallang’s OCBC Square and follows the April 1-5 FIBA 3x3 Asia Cup at the same venue.
+The competition in Singapore will be played over three rounds at The Kallang’s OCBC Square and follows the April 1-5 FIBA 3x3 Asia Cup at the same venue.

 The women’s qualifiers comprise Hungary (13th), Lithuania (22nd) and Egypt (37th) in Pool A, and the Philippines (19th), Singapore (20th) and Brazil (62nd) in Pool B.